Kraionix/repo2xml/README.md

 # repo2xml

 Convert a source code repository into a single, structured context document for LLM ingestion.
-Now also supports the reverse operation: restore a full repository from an XML export.
+Supports the reverse operation: restore a full repository from an XML export.

+**Version 0.3.0**

+---

 ## Features